KeremBozgann/KeremBozgann.github.io/_pages/cv.md

 Research experience
 ======
+* 2022-present: Member of Synergistic Networking And Intelligence Lab (SNAIL), work on efficient resource allocation strategies on wireless networks.
+Virginia Tech

 * 2019-2022: Member of Cognitive Systems, Bandits and Optimization Lab
   * Development of sample efficient, adaptive algorithms for multi-objective Gaussian process bandit problem.
   * Research on sample efficient robust algorithms for multi-objective bandits with contaminated feedback.